Restorative Yoga & CPD Training

 Sangha (like-minded community) & Sadhana (spiritual routine that is alive with authenticity & intention) generates a potent space for inner growth & absorption.
 Together we will sit, breath & connect to ourselves and our group every day with mindfulness as we embark on the learning of knowledge & information, that our learning may be integrated into all aspects of our being.

 This course is a radical opportunity for professional growth, personal artistry & potent self-development!
 It contains valuable & enriching professional content, not normally included in Restorative Yoga Teacher Trainings.
-As well as a sturdy foundation in technical knowledge & teaching skills specific to this style of Yoga, this course also shares the humanistic, holistic & artistic ingredients that have given Emma’s Restorative Yoga Sessions such an appreciated, well attended and highly regarded signature.
+As well as a sturdy foundation in technical knowledge & teaching skills specific to this style of Yoga, this course also shares the humanistic, holistic & artistic ingredients that have given Emma’s Restorative Yoga Sessions an appreciated, well attended and highly regarded signature.
 It’s not just about what we know, it’s about how we relate, how we support & acknowledge our students with authenticity & integrity and how we take care with the smaller details.

 Who is the course aimed at?